- Rochelle L. Clarke

 Chamber of Horrors

 You receive what appears to be an innocuous complaint from an employee that quickly spider webs into a complicated harassment investigation and threatened lawsuit.
 What does your internal investigation need to entail?
 How do you prepare for litigation?
 What is your role during the litigation?
 What do your attorneys need from you and when?
-This segment will provide you with a roadmap to ensure you don’t get lost in the labyrinth.
+This segment provided a roadmap to ensure you don’t get lost in the labyrinth.

 Dr. Jekyll & Mr. Employee